Eros International's (EROS) CEO Jyoti Deshpande on Q1 2018 Results - Earnings Call Transcript

 Jyoti Deshpande

-So it's a combination of -- Sarkar Raj was a reasonably budgeted film and it's a combination of three sales, as well as some catalogue revenues being allocated where there are bundle rights to theatrical [indiscernible].
+So it's a combination of -- Sarkar Raj was a reasonably budgeted film and it's a combination of pre-sales as well as some catalogue revenues being allocated where there are bundled rights to theatrical as well.

 Eric Katz